tvanginkel/BattleTank/README.md

 # BattleTank
-One vs One battle tank fight, with simple AI
+One vs One battle tank fight, with simple AI in Unreal Engine 4.